Kasautii Zindagii Kay 2: Prerna Tries To Commit Suicide; Nivi Lashes Out At Her For Betraying Anurag

 Mr Bajaj Saves Prerna

 Apparently, she tries to commit suicide.
-By climbing the terrace, she decides to end her life.
-But Mr Bajaj saves her.
+She decides to end her life by climbing the terrace, but Mr Bajaj saves her.
 Mr Bajaj is upset that she preferred to commit suicide than being in a relationship with him.

 Mr Bajaj Promises Prerna